Today I shall introduce you to one of my favorite spices: cinnamon!

 Cinnamon originates from the East and is one of the oldest spices.
 There are two kinds of cinnamon: Ceylon cinnamon and Cassia cinnamon.

-Ceylon cinnamon is often refered as the “real” cinnamon, and it is found in south India and Shri Lanka.
+Ceylon cinnamon is often referred as the “real” cinnamon, and it is found in south India and Shri Lanka.

 Cassia is found in China, Bangladesh, Indonesia and Vietnam.
 Cassia has a stronger aroma and more woody structure.
 But the bark of these two cinnamon types is different and readily apparent: while Ceylon cinnamon bark has many layers and is easily ground to powder, Cassia is much harder and hollow.

 You can see the difference on the picture; left is Cassia, right is Ceylon.